Q: My eyes are always burning and tired, what is causing this and what can I do about it?

 DRY EYE SYNDROME (DES)

 Tears function to keep the eyes lubricated and comfortable.
-Dry eyes are caused when the tear glands do not produce enough tears and/or the tear ducts drain too much tears off the eye surface.
+Dry eyes are caused when the tear glands do not produce enough tears and/or the tear ducts drain too many tears off the eye surface.
 Dry eyes can also be produced by a poor tear quality, and not necessarily a volume problem.
 Either situation causes the eyes to feel irritated, scratchy, burning, red and uncomfortable.
 DES is the most common of all eye disorders, affecting about 20% of our population in the U.S. Due to the altitude and dry climate here in Colorado, this is even more of a problem.

 Your eyes are lubricated by two different types of tears, lubricating and reflex tears.
 Lubricating tears are produced continuously to moisturize the eye and contain natural infection-fighting antibiotics.
 Reflex tears are produced in response to sudden irritation, injury or emotion.
 Ironically, the irritation from dry eyes can trigger reflex tears, which flood the eye.
 But because reflex tears do not have the proper lubricating composition, the discomfort persists.
 Thus, "watery eyes" can actually be a symptom of DES.